Boris Steipe

 Research Description

-The cohesive element of my research projects is the quest to understand complexity in biomolecular systems.
-Complexity arises from a context dependent behaviour of system components and we observe complexity in many hierarchical layers of structure formation and generation of function, from the genome to the living cell.
-My work mainly focusses on proteins since protein folding is the quintessential paradigm of self-organising molecular systems.
-Based on our concepts to address complexity, my lab has developed strategies and algorithms to analyse proteins and engineer them in predictable ways.
+What ties my research together is the quest to understand complexity in adaptive systems – such as biomolecules, labguage, and society as a whole.
+Complexity arises from the context dependent behaviour of system components, and in biochemistry we observe it in many hierarchical layers of structure formation, and the generation of function, from the genome to the living cell.

 The "Canonical Sequence Approximation"